sofa landver 248 88.

 (photo credit: Ariel Jerozolimski)

-Furthermore, the cutbacks in the FSU were harming aliya from the "best reservoir of olim," Lorentsson said.
+Furthermore, the cutbacks in the FSU were harming Aliya from the "best reservoir of olim," he said.

 A senior agency official said the organization was "furious" at Landver's speech, calling it "populism at its finest."

 "Of all the troubles facing the Jewish Agency - where we're going, what our purpose is, how we bring five million American Jews closer to Israel - Landver believes the FSU cutbacks are the great 'bankruptcy' of the agency?